 I came across minimalism by accident.
 I was overwhelmed with life – with trying to maintain a home with three young children, while homeschooling.
 I felt there were just not enough hours in the day to look after the kids, teach them, feed them a healthy diet, keep a clean house, be a good wife, and be happy!

 My mind was blown.

 Five years ago we bought a house with no built in storage whatsoever!
 Not even a linen cupboard!
-And since then, we have spent our energy and money on buying furniture to store things which really are just pure, overwhelming clutter!
+And since then, we have spent our energy and money on buying furniture to store things which really were just pure, overwhelming clutter!
 As a family, we actively made sacrifices and put pressure on ourselves in order to create this life which was just contributing to our stress levels!

-That day, when I realised what needed to be done, I put our large buffet up for sale on our local “Buy, Swap, Sell” Facebook page.
-And I promise you – I have not looked back!
+That day, when I realised what needed to be done and after the coversation with my husband, I put our large buffet up for sale on our local “Buy, Swap, Sell” Facebook page.

 That was the start of my mission to declutter and minimise our house as much as possible!
 I’ve been getting rid of furniture that we don’t need or love, things that we never use, and things that we’ve held onto “just in case”.
-Some things were passed down onto us and we held onto them because of guilt.
+Some things were passed down onto us and we held onto them out of guilt.
 Some things were broken and waiting to be fixed.
 It’s incredible how much clutter accumulated in this 3/1 house with no built ins!

 I am far from having reached the goal, but my journey has begun and with every bag of things taken to an op shop, I feel lighter and happier!

 I invite you to join me on this journey towards not only minimalism, but a happier and lighter life!